 Don’t Let Additional Taxes Sneak Up on You

-Bud Kasper: When I meet with people for the first time, we start talking about additional taxes that a lot of people are unaware of.
 A lot of people don’t realize that Social Security can become taxable and don’t know the formula or how to plan around it to reduce taxes.

 3. Inflation, Interest Rates, and Economic Health